Tulare County assistance programs.

 In addition to financial assistance and the cash grants indicated above, we also provide applicants with Energy Conservation Information and Weatherization Programs.
 The federally funded Weatherization program is provided for free to low and middle income families who either rent or own an apartment, home or mobile home in Tulare County.

 The goal of this weatherization program is to help low and moderate income households lower their energy and heating costs by improving the energy efficiency of their homes.
 If you apply and are qualified for aid, eligible residents will receive free cost effective measures such as: water heater blankets, weather stripping of exterior doors, lighting retrofits, water restrictors and low-flow shower heads, switch and outlet gaskets, carbon monoxide detectors, gas appliance repair or replacement, glass window repair or replacement, and other minor home repairs.
-Find additional ways to get help with energy bills.
+Or find more details on Community Services and Employment Training assistance programs.

 Foreclosure and mortgage counseling